Cascadia subduction zone: Geophysics

-The Cascadia subduction zone is a 1000 km long dipping fault that stretches from Northern Vancouver Island to Cape Mendocino in northern California.
+The Cascadia subduction zone is a 1000 km dipping fault that stretches from Northern Vancouver Island to Cape Mendocino in northern California.
 It separates the Juan de Fuca and North America plates.
 New Juan de Fuca plate is created offshore along the Juan de Fuca Ridge.

 The Juan de Fuca plate moves toward, and eventually is pushed under the continent (North American plate).
 The zone separates the Juan de Fuca plate, Explorer plate, Gorda plate, and North American plate.
 Here, the oceanic crust of the Pacific Ocean has been sinking beneath the continent for about 200 million years, and currently does so at a rate of approximately 40 mm/yr.

-At depths shallower than 30 km or so, the Cascadia zone is locked by friction while stress slowly builds up as the subduction forces act, until the fault's frictional strength is exceeded and the rocks slip past each other along the fault in a megathrust earthquake.
-Below 30 km the plate interface exhibits episodic tremor and slip.
+At depths shallower than 30 km or so, the Cascadia zone is locked by friction while stress slowly builds as the subduction forces act, until the fault's frictional strength is exceeded and the rocks slip past each other along the fault in a megathrust earthquake.
+Below 30 km, the plate interface exhibits episodic tremor and slip.

-The width of the Cascadia subduction zone varies along its length, depending on the angle of the subducted oceanic plate, which heats up as it is pushed deeper beneath the continent.
+The width of the Cascadia subduction zone varies along its length, depending on the angle of the subducted oceanic plate, which heats as it is pushed deeper beneath the continent.
 As the edge of the plate sinks and becomes hotter and more molten, the subducting rock eventually loses the ability to store mechanical stress; earthquakes may result.
-On the Hyndman and Wang diagram (not shown, click on reference link below) the "locked" zone is storing up energy for an earthquake, and the "transition" zone, although somewhat plastic, could probably rupture.
+On the Hyndman and Wang diagram (not shown, click on reference link below) the "locked" zone is storing energy for an earthquake, and the "transition" zone, although somewhat plastic, could probably rupture.

 The Cascadia subduction zone runs from triple junctions at its north and south ends.
 To the north, just below Haida Gwaii, it intersects the Queen Charlotte Fault and the Explorer Ridge.
 To the south, just off Cape Mendocino in California, it intersects the San Andreas Fault and the Mendocino fracture zone at the Mendocino triple junction.